 Making a Withdrawal

-Once a bank account is linked, go to Finance → Accounts, pick the balance you want to withdraw from, and click Withdraw.
-Choose the destination bank, enter an amount, and confirm.
-The withdrawal uses your country’s local rail:- Instant rails (UPI, FPS, PIX, SEPA Instant): seconds to minutes
+Once a payout method is linked, go to Finance → Accounts, pick the balance you want to withdraw from, and click Withdraw.
+Choose the destination account, enter an amount, and confirm.
+Timing depends on the method and rail:- Instant rails (UPI, FPS, PIX, SEPA Instant): seconds to minutes

 - Standard local transfers: same day to 1–2 business days